HOW CRIMINAL DEFENSE LAWYERS CAN HELP?

 Which is better, a plea deal or a trial?
 Should you testify?
 A skilled criminal defense lawyer can assist you with the various strategic choices you need to make as your case moves through the criminal justice system.

-This is the best thing that you can do to protect your rights.
-You are innocent until proven guilty, and you have the right to know the other side of your case before making any judgments on how to proceed.
+You are innocent unless proven guilty, and you have the right to know the other side of your case before making any judgments on how to proceed.
 Let Annie Scott provide that voice of reason for you.